dmorris0/python_intro/Chapter_04_Strings_and_Indexing.md

 >>> f"I ate {n1} apples and {n2} oranges"
 'I ate 10 apples and 5 oranges'
 ```
-Or for version of Python prior ro 3.6 which do not have `f-strings`, you can use:
+Or for version of Python prior to Python 3.6 which do not have `f-strings`, you can use:
 ```python
 >>> "I ate {} apples and {} oranges".format(n1,n2)
 'I ate 10 apples and 5 oranges'